-Research and reference books used in creating Growing Writers, as of April 2021
+Research and reference books used in creating and continuing Growing Writers, as of April 2022

 Archer, Anita, and Hughes, Charles A. (2011).
 Explicit Instruction: Effective and Efficient Teaching.
 New York, NY: The Guilford Press.